jvalue/jayvee/rfc/0012-invalid-values/README.md

 ## Possible Future Changes/Enhancements
 - Allowing to calculate the mean of a column or its median would allow using those values in the `InvalidTableCellReplacer` blocks.
-- Explicitly type value types that cannot be invalid, e.g., because a `InvalidTableCellReplacer` or `InvalidTableRowFilter` is executed.
+- Add an "invalid value safety" feature to the type system (similar to "null safety").
+E.g., introduce a `?` operator that turns a type into one that can hold `INVALID` or the other way around a `!` operator that enforces valid values.
 - Offer client libraries that offer convenience functionality on the table structures (e.g., an isValid method).